chomosuke/term-edit.nvim/README.md

     },

-    -- If this function returns true, term-edit.nvim will use up and down arrow -- to navigate as well as left and right arrow. use_up_down_arrows = function()
+    -- If this function returns true, term-edit.nvim will use up and down arrow -- to move the cursor as well as left and right arrow.
+    -- It will be called before terminal mode is entered and the cursor is moved. use_up_down_arrows = function()
         return false
-        -- -- In certain environment, left and right arrows can not make the -- -- cursor go to the previous or next line, but up and down arrows -- -- can, one example is `ipython`.
+        -- -- In certain environment, left and right arrows can not move the -- -- cursor to the previous or next line, but up and down arrows can, -- -- one example is ipython.
         -- -- Below is an example that works for ipython --
         -- -- get content for line under cursor